jeubanks/sck/README.md

 ### Testing SCK

 Stripe has some useful information about [testing](https://stripe.com/docs/testing), and provides a number of [test credit card numbers](https://stripe.com/docs/testing#cards) you can use.
 For example, use the card number `4242 4242 4242 4242` with any future expiration date and random number for the CVC to create a successful charge.

 ## Options

-SCK has a lot of options that allow you to customise Checkout to suit your needs.
+SCK has a lot of options that allow you to customize Checkout to suit your needs.

 All options are set in the included `sck.config.php`, which should be placed in `/site/config` folder.
 Make sure to add `include 'sck.config.php'` in `/site/config/config.php` so that Kirby will be able to use them.
 The configuration file is fully commented so you can easily identify what each option does.

 Make sure to add `include 'sck.config.php` somewhere within Kirby's main configuration file at `/site/config.config.php` so it will load them.

-For additional help, here's a list of all required options.

 ### API keys